-Table 5.4 Comparison of recent hemispheric and global temperature estimates with earlier reconstructed values, using published uncertainty ranges to assess likelihood of unusual warmth.
+Table 5.4: Comparison of recent hemispheric and global temperature estimates with earlier reconstructed values, using published uncertainty ranges to assess likelihood of unusual warmth.
 Each reconstructed N-year mean temperature within the indicated period is compared with both the warmest N-year mean reconstructed after 1900 and with the most recent N-year mean instrumental temperature, for N = 30 and N = 50 years.
-Blue symbols indicate the periods and reconstructions where the reconstructed temperatures are very likely cooler than the post-1900 reconstruction (\blacksquare), or otherwise very likely (\bigotimes) cooler than the most recent instrumental temperatures; \Box indicates that some reconstructed temperatures were as likely warmer or colder than recent temperatures.
+Blue symbols indicate the periods and reconstructions where the reconstructed temperatures are very likely cooler than the post-1900 reconstruction (\square), or otherwise very likely (\clubsuit) or likely (\boxtimes) cooler than the most recent instrumental temperatures; \square indicates that some reconstructed temperatures were as likely warmer or colder than recent temperatures.